-Since November 2017, GHS and Palmetto Health have been operating as the Upstate and Midlands affiliates of SC Health Company, a not-for-profit, locally governed parent company.
+Since November 2017, Prisma Health and Palmetto Health have been operating as the Upstate and Midlands affiliates of SC Health Company, a not-for-profit, locally governed parent company.
 SC Health Company has served as an interim name.
 The parent company is being rebranded now under the new name, Prisma Health.
 Both affiliates will be rebranded as Prisma Health in early 2019.
 Campuses and hospitals will retain their core name identities like Baptist, Greenville Memorial, Laurens County, Richland and Tuomey.

-Coming together under one name and brand is a reflection of how GHS and Palmetto Health have worked together to improve the health of all South Carolinians.
+Coming together under one name and brand is a reflection of how Prisma Health and Palmetto Health have worked together to improve the health of all South Carolinians.
 Both affiliates will continue to connect teams, tools, technology and academics in an effort to make a lasting impact in the communities each has served for more than a century.

 “This is an once-in-a-lifetime moment for our organization,” said Prisma Health Co-Chief Executive Officer Charles D. Beaman Jr. “We’re poised for great change.
 With a motivated 30,000-team-member workforce, we’re confident we will continue to make strides to improve clinical quality, access to care and the patient experience for South Carolinians, while addressing the rising cost of health care.”